ParksFG/JavaScript-Fundamentals-Quiz/README.md

 I made this project to focus on my skills with javascript and web APIs.
 I didn't feel too comfortable with more advanced javascript nor writing out web APIs.
 This project was really difficult to start with, but I ended up finding a groove a bit later in the project.
 I was finding myself easily recollecting what I needed, however the biggest thing this project taught me was the important of psuedo-code.
 Hopefully I remember to update this project so I have a nice litte reference quiz for the JavaScript fundamentals.
 Maybe more advanced quizzes in the future?

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 ## Table of Contents

   - [Description](#description)